magJ/davidmuller.github.io/_posts/2020-05-08-collections-module-Python3.md

 Three fish exist in the aquarium—their name, species, and holding tank are noted in these three tuples.

 Our goal is to organize our inventory by tank—we want to know the list of fish present in each tank.
-In other words, we want a dictionary that maps `"tank-a"` to `["Jamie", "Mary"]` and `"tank-b"` to `["Jamie"]`.
+In other words, we want a dictionary that maps `"tank-a"` to `["Sammy", "Mary"]` and `"tank-b"` to `["Jamie"]`.

 We can use `defaultdict` to group fish by tank: